SCS Dean's Professor, School of Computer Science

 Cassell won the Edgerton prize at MIT in 2001, in 2008 was awarded the Anita Borg Institute Women of Vision award for Leadership, In 2012 was named a AAAS Fellow and in 2016 was named both a Royal Society of Edinburgh Fellow and ACM Fellow.
 In 2018 Cassell was awarded the Henry and Bryna David prize for social science applicable to public policy, and in 2023 was awarded an honorary doctorate by the University of Edinburgh.
 In between, her work has been awarded a number of best paper prizes, and has received various other kinds of accolades.

-Cassell has spoken at the World Economic Forum meetings in Davos every year from 2012 to 2019, in 2011 was named to the World Economic Forum Global Agenda Council on Robotics and Smart Devices, which she then chaired.
+Cassell has spoken at the World Economic Forum meetings in Davos for 9 years on topics pertaining to artificial intelligence and its role in society.
+In 2011 she was named to the World Economic Forum Global Agenda Council on Robotics and Smart Devices, which she then chaired.
 She currently serves as a member of their expert forum.

 She holds a DEUG in Literature from the Université de Besançon (France), an M.Litt in Linguistics from the University of Edinburgh (Scotland), and a dual Ph.D. from the University of Chicago (USA), in Psychology and in Linguistics.